 2. Do be a great philanthropist

-Hepburn spend 38 years of her life working with UNICEF.
+Hepburn spent 38 years of her life working with UNICEF.
 Before she died in 1993, Hepburn was awarded the Presidential Medal of Freedom for her work as a UN Goodwill Ambassador.
 She traveled the world to work with impoverished families and would promote her causes tirelessly.
 “Makeup can only make you look pretty on the outside, but it doesn’t help if you are ugly on the inside.
-Unless you eat the makeup,” said Hepburn.
+Unless you eat the makeup,” Hepburn said.

 Laugh as much as you can, according to Hepburn.
 “I believe that laughing is the best calorie-burner.”
 If that is how she stayed so thin, then I am going to start laughing every five minutes.
 She once said, “I love people who make me laugh.
 I honestly think it’s the thing I like most, to laugh.
 It cures a multitude of ills.
 It’s probably the most important thing in a person.”